Create a winning freelance profile that stands out – Where do you start?

 Google Analytics IQ Certified (4) | Proficient in Hootsuite & Sprout (5)“

-Stage 2: Building unique content
+Step 2: Building unique content

 You’ve convinced your potential client to click on your profile with a gripping headline and professional profile picture, that’s great!
 But now you’ll need to hook them further with some unique, engaging content.